kumarsandeep567/RAGexperimental/README.md

 ---
 ### Parts:
+- Part 1: Complete - Learn about how to build a naive RAG pipeline with LangChain and GPT-4o as our LLM
-- Part 1: In progress
+- Part 2: In progress

 ---
 ### References